Guildford Circular via Albury Park Walk

 Walk Options

 As noted above there is a shorter ending to Guildford, saving 1¾ km by omitting the loop via Shalford Mill.
-The walk directions also include a link route from the main ending to Shalford, although this station only has an hourly service.
+The directions also include a link route from the main ending to Shalford station.

 As the outward route passes close to Chilworth station after around 5 km, various shorter start options are available.
 In effect this station and an extra link route from the Gunpowder Mills to St Martha's Hill via Albury Mill provides two overlapping circular walks: an Eastern Walk from Chilworth and a Western Walk from Guildford.
 Another link route along a valley allows for a simple Short Walk out to the viewpoint at St Martha-on-the-Hill.